Michael S. O’Malley Distinguished Professor, Health Policy and Management, Gillings School of Global Public Health

-Stephanie B. Wheeler, PhD, MPH, is a professor in the Department of Health Policy and Management at the UNC Gillings School of Global Public Health.
+Stephanie B. Wheeler, PhD, MPH, is the Michael S. O’Malley Distinguished Professor in the Department of Health Policy and Management at the UNC Gillings School of Global Public Health.
 Her methodological skills encompass medical decision making, mathematical and health systems modeling, health outcomes measurement, comparative effectiveness and cost effectiveness, and advanced econometrics.
 Stephanie’s research interests and passions lie in the elimination of health disparities and improvement of access to care for vulnerable populations, particularly as applied to breast, colorectal, ovarian, and cervical cancer care and reproductive/sexual health care.
 Stephanie has a PhD in Health Policy and Management from UNC and earned her MPH degree with Honors distinction from the University of Cape Town (South Africa).
 Stephanie’s undergraduate double majors were in Biology (BS, Magna Cum Laude) and Theatre (BA, Magna Cum Laude) from the College of Charleston, Honors College, in South Carolina.

 Awards and Honors

 - Jean G. Yates Outstanding Doctoral Student Award, UNC-Chapel Hill, 2010

 - Inducted into Delta Omega National Honorary Society, Theta Chapter, UNC-Chapel Hill, 2010